 to create a unique style & experience.

-Black and white tattoo of a spider on a person's upper arm.
+Black and white tattoo of a dinosaur surrounded by leaves on a person's arm.

 Hand poke or ‘stick and poke’ tattoos are made by pushing the needle and ink into the skin manually, one dot at a time, without a machine.